 The 3 main characters are not particularly captivating.
 They are portrayed as nerds that are taking a lot of pressure by family members to work or study instead invest the whole time into gaming.
 The characters keep saying that they are motivated and determined to win.
 But that is all.
 You see that they are facing difficult situations, but nothing different from a teenagers entering into adulthood: what should I do with my life?

-Despite the fact that the announcement alone of a such big prize created a huge repercussion in the internet gaming community and media, the tournament is poorly described.
+Despite the fact that the announcement alone of a such big prize created a huge repercussion on the internet gaming community and media, the tournament is poorly described.
 During the whole film, I was never sure what was going on in the competition.

-The bottom line is that this film is in fact a propaganda about video game as an sport and the Valve game Dota.
+The bottom line is that this film is, in fact, a propaganda about video game as an sport and the Valve game Dota.
 It repeatedly say that this competition was a milestone and it might actually be the case.
 But even being free to watch, Free to Play is not worthy.